anthem001/image-flipper/README.md

 # image-flipper
 =============

-Takes a structured set of HTML and creates a rotating image with text and paging in pure JavaScript (look Ma!
-No JQuery) Add flipper.js to the bottom of your page:
+Takes a structured set of HTML (dl tags and images) and "flips" through them with text and paging in pure JavaScript.

+Simpley add flipper.js to the bottom of your page:

     <script language="JavaScript" src="js/flipper.js"></script>